vacp2p/zk-explorations/benchmarks.md

 When benchmarking cryptographic systems, ensuring a fair comparison is paramount.
 Here's why using Halo2 with recursion is a fair choice when comparing it to Nova:

-* _Proof Aggregation_: Both Halo2 with recursion and Nova aim to aggregate multiple proofs into a single, compact proof.
-This aggregation is a primary feature of recursive systems and is crucial for scalability.
+* _Proof Aggregation_: Proof aggregation is a primary feature of recursive systems and is crucial for scalability.
 By comparing both systems with this feature, we're examining their ability to handle a large volume of proofs, which is the purpose of our project.

 * _Compactness_: Recursive systems, by their nature, produce compact proofs regardless of the number of aggregated proofs.